InboundResearch/build.pl/README.md

 esac
 echo ${machine}
 ```
-* think some more about how the variable resolution process should work
+* think some more about how the variable resolution process should work.
-* precompiled header support
+* precompiled header support.
-* code generation phase
+* code generation phase.
-* platform configurations, maybe as a substitute for global configuration
+* platform configurations, maybe as a substitute for global configuration.
+* integrate a git-flow type of routine.